mayu-live/framework/klenod-plan.md

       aliases or deprecation shims.
 - [ ] Remove direct gem dependencies used only by deleted code, after checking all remaining direct requires.
+  - [x] Remove Mayu's direct legacy transform/image dependencies; Klenod Build retains the dependencies it needs for its own plugins.
 - [ ] Remove stale documentation and diagrams referring to the old graph, loader, asset queue, or bundle format.
 - [ ] Pin the released Klenod version instead of sibling path gems.